Klosmi/html-basics/JS-basic.md

 *[read more about this topic](https://medium.com/launch-school/javascript-lets-talk-about-events-572ecce968d0)*

 - eg.:
   *We create a `<button>` click event.
 The event object is automaitcally passed into our callback function.
-We can capture it as putting a paramter (name it `event`, but it can be anything) into our callback function.*
+We can capture it as putting a parameter (name it `event`, but it can be anything) into our callback function.*
   JS
   ```
   document.querySelector('button').addEventListener('click', function (event){